Harry Wilson (politician): Legacy

 Wilson took much comfort in his roots in his hometown of Independence.
 On his death bed in the Our Lady of the Lake Hospital in Baton Rouge, he regained consciousness after a week in a coma and told his nurse, "Turn me toward Tangipahoa..."
 A genealogical website indicates that Wilson did not die in Baton Rouge but in Amite; if so, he must have been released from the hospital and sent home for his final few days.
 Wilson was succeeded in the office on an interim basis by his long-term assistant, Millard Perkins, who did not seek the position in the 1948 election instead won by W. E. Anderson, also of Tangipahoa Parish.
 Anderson died in office in 1952 before he could begin his second elected term.
-Andedrson was succeeded by Dave L. Pearce of Oak Grove in West Carroll Parish, originally appointed to the vacancy by Governor Earl Long.
+Anderson was succeeded by Dave L. Pearce of Oak Grove in West Carroll Parish, originally appointed to the vacancy by Governor Earl Long.

 Justin Wilson, the best known of the Wilson children, was the second youngest of four daughters and three sons of Harry Wilson and his wife, the former Olivette Mintern Toadvin (1880-1976), who was of French descent and known as Olivet Wilson.
 Justin was born in Roseland near Amite.
 Justin's older sister, Minette Wilson Kemp, was the wife of Bolivar Edwards Kemp, Jr., the state attorney general from 1948 to 1952.

 It was his mother, an expert in the improvisation of meals, who taught Justin how to cook.
 Olivet Wilson was also a composer and pianist of instrumental music who was still performing on occasion into her nineties.

 Harry Wilson is interred at Amite Cemetery. alongside his wife.
 Justin Wilson is interred at the Saint William Catholic Cemetery in Port Vincent in Livingston Parish.